guzmanwolfrank/Python/MortgageCalculator/readme.md

 This is a standard mortgage calculator.

-The following modules were used to make it:

-To run this program, download the file and name it as you wish.
+To run this program, download the file.
 Open command prompt and make sure you have python downloaded.
 You can do this by typing: